Chapter 7 : Flashback

 “Allie, wait!”
 I shouted after her.
 “I love you!”

 She froze in her place and slowly turned to face me.
-Her face showed complete and udder shock.
+Her face showed complete and utter shock.

 “What?” she choked out at me, a tear running down her face.